cnoam/spark-course/readme.md

 # Stopping a container
-As long as the program runs, it consumes CPU, so after you are done, please run `docker-compose down` or use the Docker Desktop
+As long as the program runs, it consumes CPU, so after you are done, please run `docker compose down` or use the Docker Desktop

 All your data is still saved and can be used the next run